How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 Early mobilization and first steps

-Already on the day of the procedure, Prof. Kutzner and the nursing team support you in getting up.
+On the day of the procedure, Professor Kutzner and the nursing team will assist you in getting up.

-The goal is to quickly activate the circulatory system, muscles, and joint function.
+to quickly activate your circulation, muscles, and joint function.

-Early mobilization can significantly reduce the risk of thrombosis, infections, and muscle atrophy.
+Early movement significantly reduces the risk of thrombosis, infection, and muscle atrophy.

 Pain management